ying-teaching/rn/docs/ch04/README.md

 A `pure` function means for the same input of `props`, it always returns the same output.
 A pure function doesn't return different values for the same input.
 For exmaple, `Math.sqrt(x)` is a pure function while `Math.random()` is not a pure funciton.

-### 2.2 Core Component Caegories
+## 2 Core Component

 RN provides a set of commonly used [Core Components](https://reactnative.dev/docs/components-and-apis).
+The community has many open source UI libraries.
+[React Native Elements](https://reactnativeelements.com/) and [NativeBase](https://nativebase.io/) have many good cross-platform components.

+### 2.1 Core Component Caegories

 The core components can be classified into the following categories:

 - Basic Components: `<View>`, `<Text>`, `<Image>`, `<TextInput>`, `<ScrollView>` and `<StyleSheet>`.
 - User Interface: `<Button>` and `<Switch>`.